pawelgrzybek/pawelgrzybek.com/content/posts/2021-08-17-alfred-workflows-that-i-cant-live-without.md

 ## JSON parse/stringify

-Browsing tons of logs every day, it is common to come across some stringified piece of JSON data.
-Sure, I can go to the browser's console and do a bit of `copy(JSON.parse())` magic, but I created [Alfred JSON workflow](https://github.com/pawelgrzybek/alfred-json) workflow to speed this process up.
+Browsing tons of logs every day, it's common to come across some stringified piece of JSON data.
+Sure, I can go to the browser's console and do a bit of `copy(JSON.parse())` magic, but I created [Alfred JSON workflow](https://github.com/pawelgrzybek/alfred-json) workflow to speed the process up.

 ![JSON Alfred workflow screenshot](/photos/2021-08-17-6.gif)

 ## Text manipulations

-This one is super simple, but I use it all the time.
+This one is super simple and I use it all the time.
 If you fancy adding some other text manipulations to the [Text manipulation workflow](https://github.com/pawelgrzybek/alfred-text-manipulation), I am open to suggestions.
 Pull requests are always welcome.

 ![Text manipulations workflow screenshot](/photos/2021-08-17-7.gif)